Tobacco-free policies | Ohio’s smoke-free laws | Report a smoking violation | Find local support to help you quit smoking

 We Care Healthy Homes Initiative information should be provided to all applicants.

 LMHA shall post non-smoking signs at entrances and exits, in common areas, and in conspicuous places adjoining the grounds of the Non-Smoking Area.
 Signs are prominently placed to let residents and guests know there is no smoking in the buildings.
 "This is a smokefree building" signs are placed by the door outside the building.
-"No smoking" signs are in the lobby, community room, office
+"No smoking" signs are in the lobby, community room, office any other common area.

 Designated Smoking areas